codefresh-io/cf-deploy-ecs/README.md

-  -h, --help            show this help message and exit --wait                Wait for deployment to complete (default) --no-wait             No Wait for deployment to complete --timeout TIMEOUT     deployment wait timeout (default 900s) --max-failed MAX_FAILED
+  -h, --help            show this help message and exit --wait                Wait for deployment to complete (default) --no-wait             No Wait for deployment to complete --kill-tasks          De-register current task definition & stop all running tasks related to service --no-kill-tasks       Leave current running taks alone, they will need to be manually killed.
+On by default --timeout TIMEOUT     deployment wait timeout (default 900s) --max-failed MAX_FAILED
                         max failed tasks to consider deployment as failed